 If you answered “yes” to one or more of the above questions, the Gottman Method of relationship therapy with Aletheia can help you to transform your partnership.

-Aletheia serves committed partners living in Billings, Helena, Kalispell, and other areas across Montana with professional counseling services.
+Aletheia serves committed partners living near Billings, Helena, Kalispell, and other areas across Montana with professional counseling services.
 Our spousal therapy options employ the Gottman Method to help improve and strengthen relationships.

 The Gottman Method is research-backed therapy that brings estranged partners together via the use of intensive questionnaires, unifying experiences, and sessions with a certified therapist.